Hungary FA fined £158,00 and given stadium ban after racist abuse of England players

 The Hungarian football association have been fined £158,00 and given a stadium ban after the racist abuse of England players in their World Cup qualifying clash at the start of the month.

+FIFA have now punished Hungary by ordering them to play matches behind closed doors, the second of which will be suspended for two years.

+They have also been hit with a hefty fine by world football's main governing body, who have made it clear that they will not tolerate any form of racial abuse or discrimination in the game.

-FIFA have confirmed the news in an official statement, which reads: "The FIFA Disciplinary Committee has imposed a ban and a substantial fine on the Hungarian Football Federation (MLSZ) in relation to the racist behaviour of numerous supporters during the FIFA World Cup Qatar 2022™ qualifying match between Hungary and England on 2 September 2021.
+An official statement from FIFA reads: "The FIFA Disciplinary Committee has imposed a ban and a substantial fine on the Hungarian Football Federation (MLSZ) in relation to the racist behaviour of numerous supporters during the FIFA World Cup Qatar 2022™ qualifying match between Hungary and England on 2 September 2021.

 "After analysing and taking into consideration all the circumstances of the case, specifically the seriousness of the incidents (racist words and actions, throwing of objects, lighting of fireworks, blocked stairways), the Committee decided that the MLSZ would play its next two home matches in FIFA competitions without spectators, the second match being suspended for a probationary period of two years.